Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 The mRNA COVID-19 vaccines are not live vaccines and can be administered to immunocompromised patients.
 Physicians and other providers should inform such immunocompromised patients of the possibility of a diminished immune response to the vaccine.

-1. The mRNA COVID-19 vaccines should be administered in a health care setting where anaphylaxis can be treated.
+3. The mRNA COVID-19 vaccines should be administered in a health care setting where anaphylaxis can be treated.
 All individuals must be observed for at least 15-30 minutes after injection to monitor for any adverse reaction.
 All anaphylactic reactions should be managed immediately with epinephrine as the first line treatment.
 The majority of anaphylactic reactions have occurred within 15 minutes.

-3. The mRNA COVID-19 vaccines should not be administered to individuals with a known history of a severe allergic reaction to any component of the vaccine.
-Although the specific vaccine component causing the anaphylaxis has not been identified, polyethylene glycol is one of its ingredients and has been known to cause anaphylaxis.
+4. The mRNA COVID-19 vaccines should not be administered to individuals with a known history of a severe allergic reaction to any component of the vaccine.
+Although the specific vaccine component causing the anaphylaxis has not been identified, polyethylene glycol (PEG) is one of the ingredients and has been known to cause anaphylaxis.
 Since polysorbate, a substance found in medications and foods, can cross-react with PEG, patients with allergic reactions to polysorbate should not be immunized with the mRNA vaccines.

-4. Data related to risk in individuals with a history of allergic reactions to previous vaccinations and/or mast cell activation syndrome/idiopathic anaphylaxis is very limited and evolving.
+5. Data regarding risk in individuals with a history of allergic reactions related to mast cell activation syndrome/idiopathic anaphylaxis is very limited and evolving.
 A decision to receive either of the mRNA COVID-19 vaccines should be undertaken by you with your physician or other provider administering the vaccine using their professional judgment balancing the benefits and risks associated with taking the vaccine.

-5. People with common allergies to medications, foods, inhalants, insects and latex are no more likely than the general public to have an allergic reaction to the mRNA COVID-19 vaccines.
+6. People with common allergies to medications, foods, inhalants, insects, and latex are probably no more likely than the general public to have an allergic reaction to the mRNA COVID-19 vaccines.
 Those patients should be informed of the benefits of the vaccine versus its risks.